Please Note: This is a PRN opportunity.

 5. Utilize outcome measurement tools as per established guidelines.

-6. Effectively and independently provide speech therapy services according to professional standards, HSC regulations, including Department of Health, The Joint Commission, and the American Speech and Hearing Association (ASHA) which focus on patient safety, function, pain tolerance/level, goals, etc.
+6. Effectively and independently provide physical therapy services according to professional standards and established regulations set forth by HSC, the Department of Health and The Joint Commission, and the American Physical Therapy Association (APTA) which focus on patient safety, function, pain tolerance/level, goals, etc.

 7. Periodically re-evaluate and modify treatment plan and goals as indicated based on patients medical status, response to treatment, anticipated therapeutic outcome(s) and discharge plans.